Congressman Jeff Denham set to appear at town hall in Turlock

 Jessica McFaul, communications director for Denham, said the congressman wants to hear what concerns and opinions are on the hearts and minds of constituents.
 People from outside the district may attend, but “we don’t want our constituents to be left out because folks from outside the district took their place,” McFaul said.

-In addition to the health-care issues, Denham expects to field some questions about immigration.
+In addition to health-care issues, Denham expects to field some questions about immigration.

 An estimated 25,500 residents in Denham's 10th Congressional District have insurance through the Affordable Care Act, and more than 90 percent have used subsidies that make the coverage more affordable.
 About 135,000 residents in Stanislaus and San Joaquin counties were added to the Medi-Cal program after the ACA expanded eligibility.